Wrexham, Mold and Connah's Quay Railway: Receivership

-In 1897 the WM&CQR went into receivership, brought about by financial manipulation by the MS&LR.
+In 1897 the WM&CQR went into receivership, brought about by financial manipulation by the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
 The MS&LR had acquired a controlling interest in the WM&CQR after Piercy's death in 1889, when it acquired his shares.

 The Manchester, Sheffield and Lincolnshire Railway reorganised itself into the Great Central Railway in 1897, and in 1901 it acquired the WM&CQR as well as the Buckley Railway and the North Wales and Liverpool Railway.
 The acquisition was authorised by Act of 22 July 1904, effective on 1 January 1905.

 Grouping and nationalisation

-In 1923 the main line railways of Great Britain were “grouped” by Act of Parliament.
+In 1923 the main line railways of Great Britain were 'grouped' by the Railways Act 1921 (11 & 12 Geo.
+5. c.
+55).
 The Great Central Railway was a constituent of the new London and North Eastern Railway and the WM&CQR lines and the Buckley Railway lines transferred to LNER ownership.
 The WM&CQR Vron branch became the most westerly branch of the LNER.
 The pit closed in 1930.

 In 1948 the railways were nationalised and British Railways became the new owner.